Asante Cleveland

-Asante Cleveland (born March 21, 1992) is a former American football tight end.
+Asante Cleveland (born March 21, 1992) is an American former professional football tight end.
 He played college football at the University of Miami and attended Christian Brothers High School in Sacramento, California.
-He has been a member of the San Francisco 49ers, New England Patriots, and San Diego / Los Angeles Chargers.
+He was a member of the San Francisco 49ers, New England Patriots, and San Diego / Los Angeles Chargers.

-Early years
+Early life

 Cleveland played high school football for the Christian Brothers High School Falcons.
 He earned all-league honors as a junior after leading the team with 21 receptions for 262 yards and four touchdowns.
 He recorded 24 receptions for 412 yards and seven touchdowns during his senior year.

 College career

 Cleveland played from 2010 to 2013 for the Miami Hurricanes.

 Professional career

-San Francisco 49ers

-Cleveland was signed by the San Francisco 49ers on May 10, 2014, after going undrafted in the 2014 NFL Draft.
+Cleveland was signed by the San Francisco 49ers on May 10, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the 49ers on August 30 and signed to the team's practice squad on August 31, 2014.
 He was promoted to the active roster on September 20, 2014.
 Cleveland made his NFL debut on September 21, 2014, against the Arizona Cardinals.